 After laboring intensely in the passenger seat, Jes and Travis finally made it to the local hospital, where they ran into Tammy.
 Just as Jes walked through the ER doors, Travis and Tammy screaming for someone to help them, she could feel that Max was coming and pulled down her sweatpants.

-"I could feel my body pushing the baby's head out," Jes wrote in a post to Tammy's blog.
+"I could feel my body pushing the baby's head out," Jes wrote in a post on Tammy's blog.
 "I reached down and could feel his head crowning with my hand.
 I looked at my husband and said, 'Travis, catch him!'
 Without any hesitation he did just that as I felt my body involuntarily pushing his head the rest of the way out.
 At that moment Tammy began snapping away!
 Then the nurses came rushing down the hall.
 It was a blur at this point, they reached us, helped me lay down just as my body began to push again."

 A part-time ER nurse, who happened to be an OB at another hospital, made her way to them as Max's head popped out, and with her first and only intentional push, she was able to completely birth her baby boy.
 Her son was born right on the hospital floor just 25 minutes after her water broke at home.